Bluewater, Ontario

 Bluewater is a municipality located in Huron County, Ontario, which is part of Southwestern Ontario, Ontario, Canada.
-As of 2016, the municipality has a population of 7,136.
+As of 2021, the municipality has a population of over 7,500.

 History

-Bluewater was formed on January 1, 2001 when the Government of Ontario amalgamated the townships of Hay and Stanley with the villages of Bayfield, Hensall and Zurich.
+Bluewater was formed on January 1, 2001, when the Government of Ontario amalgamated the townships of Hay and Stanley with the villages of Bayfield, Hensall and Zurich.

 Geography

 Bluewater's western boundary is Lake Huron.
 Its northern boundary is the Bayfield River between Lake Huron and Clinton.
 Highway 4 is the eastern boundary, while Huron Road 83 and the Exeter urban boundary (in South Huron) form the southern boundary.